For more than half a century, he’s the most recognized and talked-about citizen in his hometown of Campbellton, New Brunswick.

 I told Bobby I was bothered about what happened a long time ago.
 I also shared that I knew he’d been persecuted for no other reason than he was different.
 Unlike other homosexuals in Campbellton, Bobby didn’t have the smarts to conceal who he was, nor did his family have the resources to keep his secret a secret.

-“What do you have to say about those who mercilessly targetted you?”
+“What do you have to say about those who mercilessly targetted and humiliated you?”
 I asked.
-I was now giving Bobby — a true survivor — an opportunity to unload on the Baboons and others who had made his life a living hell.
+I was now giving Bobby — a true survivor — an opportunity to unload on the Baboons and the other bastards who’d made his life a living hell.
 Here was his chance to tell them how he really felt …

 Bobby paused.
 I waited.
-Then came his answer, and what he had to say threw me.
+Then came his answer, and what he had to say threw me for a loop.
 “These are nice people,” he said, in reference to the men and women of Campbellton.
 “Nice people,” adding, “I have lots of friends …”

 Finally.
 That knock-out punch.